KawaCoder/GhostRecon/README.md

 ### Have fun
-## Coded this tool as a teen, it is not reliable and maintained.
-You'll find more interesting projects on my github page.
+## I was not experienced while coding this tool.
+It is not reliable and NOT maintained, but still working.
+You'll find more interesting projects on my github page ;)

 <p align="center">
     <a href="https://www.mozilla.org/en-US/MPL/">